Adolis García Player Props: Rangers vs. Cubs

 Adolis García At The Plate

-- In 57.1% of his seven games this season, Garcia has picked up at least one hit.
-He's also had three multi-hit games.
+- Garcia is hitting .267 with a double, a home run and three walks.

-- He has hit a long ball in one of seven games, and in 3.6% of his plate appearances.
+- In 50.0% of his games this season (four of eight), Garcia has picked up at least one hit, and in three of those games (37.5%) he recorded at least two.

-- Garcia has driven in a run in four games this year (57.1%), including one multiple-RBI game.
+- In four games this year, Garcia has picked up an RBI, with more than one RBI once.

-- In four games this year (57.1%), he has scored, including multiple runs twice.
+- He has scored in four of eight games (50.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.